 The fare at Embargo Bar shouldn't be missed: from relaxing on the deck with classic Fish Boss fish and chips with Perth’s freshest seafood to savouring mouthwatering woodfire pizza, you’re in for a treat.
 After the game, take a stroll down the boardwalk in Ozone Reserve, or down the scenic Riverside Drive towards Elizabeth Quay for a great relaxing way to spend your Saturday afternoon.

-To find more activities to enjoy in Perth this spring, go to: Perth in Colour.
+To find more activities to enjoy in Perth this spring, go to: Spring in Perth.